1nonly

-Nathan Scott Fuller (born April 6, 2004), better known by his stage name 1nonly, is a Korean-American rapper from Las Vegas best known for his breakout single "Stay With Me" which was released in 2020.
+Nathan Scott Fuller (born April 6, 2004), known by his stage name 1nonly, is an American rapper known for his single "Stay With Me" which was released in 2020.

 Career

 2020–2024: Beginning, Stay With Me & others

 "Stay With Me" which was released in 2020 and gained notoriety due to its popularity on apps like TikTok and Instagram.
 In 2021, he signed to Warner Records and released the single "Come Thru" featuring Ciscaux & Shady Moon.
 In 2022, 1nonly released his debut EP, "Homesick", supported by singles "Mine" and "Step Back!", a collaboration with SXMPRA.
 The release was followed by a tour in 2023.
 In June, he would release the single "Toolie Beam" in collaboration with rapper Pouya.
 In 2024, he switched genres, adapting to the new wave of music releasing singles like "VICODIN".